sysintellects/cmx-ai-public/ModelCard.md

 **Direct Use:**

-* **Contextual AI:** CMX AI can analyze and summarize a wide range of legal contracts, including employment contracts, non-disclosure agreements, sales agreements, service contracts, and more specialized types.
+* **Contextual AI:** CMx AI can analyze and summarize a wide range of legal contracts, including employment contracts, non-disclosure agreements, sales agreements, service contracts, and more specialized types.
 It can also help identify potential risks and generate legal templates based on user inputs.
-* **Auto Gen AI:**  CMX AI can generate proposals, contracts, reports, and letters based on user inputs and instructions.
+* **Auto Gen AI:**  CMx AI can generate proposals, contracts, reports, and letters based on user inputs and instructions.
-* **Fill In AI:** CMX AI can fill out online forms, generate financial statements, or complete tax forms based on provided data and instructions.
+* **Fill In AI:** CMx AI can fill out online forms, generate financial statements, or complete tax forms based on provided data and instructions.
-* **Compliance AI:** CMX AI can help users understand and comply with relevant regulations by providing summaries of legal requirements, identifying potential compliance risks, and generating reports.
+* **Compliance AI:** CMx AI can help users understand and comply with relevant regulations by providing summaries of legal requirements, identifying potential compliance risks, and generating reports.
-* **Bid Booster AI:** CMX AI analyzes tender documents and identifies relevant opportunities for users based on company information and specific criteria and auto generates bid responses document packages.
+* **Bid Booster AI:** CMx AI analyzes tender documents and identifies relevant opportunities for users based on company information and specific criteria and auto generates bid responses document packages.

 **Downstream Use:**